 AAA work together to create a village map, synchronising household and family coverage.
 On these maps, they number houses and affix coloured bindis to denote various categories of beneficiaries and dynamically track them, prioritising those at highest risk.

 Now, village health and nutrition information is available at a glance.
 AAA also involve the community in validating the maps.
 This raises community's interest in village health issues and the AAA's standing in society.

 ASHA workers visit ten houses every day.
-Previously, they did it in a linear manner (House one to ten on day one, eleven to twenty on day two and so on).
-AAA enables them to plan visits based on beneficiary needs using a simple algorithm.
-This enables them to deliver care when and where it is most required.
+Previously, they did it in a linear manner (house one to ten on day one, eleven to twenty on day two and so on).
+The AAA platform helps them plan visits based on beneficiary needs using a simple algorithm.
+They can now deliver care when and where it is most required.

 One specific day every month (varies state-wise), a Village Health and Nutrition Day (VHND) is organised in every village.
 Through the AAA platform, the three workers have a formal meeting.
 Here, they review each other's work and data, plan for the next month and close with a peer learning session where they educate each other on technical and administrative matters.

-Watch the AAA Platform's impact along its theory of change: enhancing enumeration, enabling prioritisation, improving knowledge and ensuring joint-work
+Watch the AAA Platform's impact along its theory of change: Enhance enumeration, enable prioritization, improve knowledge and ensure joint-work